RedyChee/Data-Science-R-Basics/Section 4 : Programming Basics.md

 }
 ```

-## creating a plot for our summation function
+## Creating a plot for our summation function
 ```
 n <- 1:m
 plot(n, s_n)
 ```

-## a table of values comparing our function to the summation formula
+## A table of values comparing our function to the summation formula
 ` head(data.frame(s_n = s_n, formula = n*(n+1)/2)) `

-## overlaying our function with the summation formula
+## Overlaying our function with the summation formula
 ```
 plot(n, s_n)
 lines(n, n*(n+1)/2)